Adelaide Football Club: 2000s: Finals and near misses

-Remarkably, Adelaide went on to qualify for finals for each of the remaining seasons in the 2000s, falling short at the elimination or semi-final on each occasion.
-Collingwood proved to be the most obvious of villains, knocking the Crows out of the finals race successively in 2008 and 2009.
-Andrew McLeod and Bernie Vince won club best and fairest awards in that time.
+Adelaide would qualify for finals for each of the remaining seasons in the 2000s, falling short at the elimination or semi-final on each occasion.
+Collingwood proved to be the biggest hurdle, knocking the Crows out of the finals race successively in 2008 and 2009.
+Andrew McLeod and Bernie Vince won the club's best and fairest awards in that time.